|RMANJ Average||National Average (SART)|

 N=157 / N=5,832

 Please visit the Society for Assisted Reproductive Technology (SART) website to see our clinic summary report.

 With an 82.9% live birth rate per new patient for women under 35, Reproductive Medicine Associates of New Jersey’s in vitro fertilization (IVF) success rates are above the national average.* While our success rates have been consistently above the national average for over a decade, we still understand that the treatment of infertility is more than just a published number and more than just IVF.

 If you’re under 35 years old and unable to get pregnant or stay pregnant after twelve months of trying, it might be time to talk to your OBGYN or a specialist about your fertility concerns.
 If you’re over 35 and been trying for six months without success, we’re happy to talk to you today.

 When evaluating a clinic, the best measure of success is that center’s delivery or birth rates—pregnancy rates don’t tell the complete story.
 RMANJ has a long history of higher than average delivery rates due to our experienced healthcare providers, individualized protocols, state-of-the-art laboratory conditions and ultramodern techniques, including:

-Please note: A comparison of clinic success rates may not be meaningful because a patient’s medical characteristics, treatment approaches and entrance criteria for ART may vary from clinic to clinic.
-Visit www.sart.org to learn more.
+*A comparison of clinic success rates may not be meaningful because patient medical characteristics, treatment approaches, and entrance criteria for ART may vary from clinic to clinic.